material-theme/vsc-material-theme/README.md

 # Material Theme for Sublime Text 3
 This theme brings the [Material Design](http://www.google.com/design/) visual language to your Sublime Text 3.
-If you have problems report them with an [issue](https://github.com/equinusocio/material-theme/issues).
+If you have problems first search for a similiar issue and then report with [new one](https://github.com/equinusocio/material-theme/issues).

 ## Buy me a beer.